EVPN-VXLAN Configuration

 Step 4 On the Scope page, uncheck Apply the VRF to the entire Fabric and all Switches contained within it.
 Select the VSX leaf pairs in the Switches field, then click NEXT.

-Note: When a high number of leaf switches are present, click the SELECT ALL button to select all switches, then de-select spine and server access switches.
+Note: When a large number of leaf switches is present, click the SELECT ALL button to select all switches, then deselect spine and server access switches.
 Spine and server access switches do not participate in overlay virtualization and do not possess VTEPs, so overlay VRFs should not be configured on them.

 Step 5 On the Routing page, enter the following values to create a Layer 3 VNI and BGP route distinguisher